kubesphere/website/content/en/blogs/set-up-ha-cluster-using-keepalived-haproxy.md

 snapshot: 'https://ap3.qingstor.com/kubesphere-website/docs/architecture-ha-k8s-cluster.png'
 ---

 A highly available Kubernetes cluster ensures your applications run without outages which is required for production.
 In this connection, there are plenty of ways for you to choose from to achieve high availability.
-For example, if your cluster is deployed on cloud (e.g. Google Cloud and AWS), you can create load balancers on these platforms directly.
+For example, if your cluster is deployed on cloud (for example, Google Cloud and AWS), you can create load balancers on these platforms directly.
 At the same time, Keepalived, HAproxy and NGINX are also possible alternatives for you to achieve load balancing.

 In this article, I am going to use Keepalived and HAproxy for load balancing and achieve high availability.
 The steps are listed as below: